-Key Findings and EvidenceStandard met?4The governing body have nominated two governors to visit the school at least once every half term to complete a written report on the conduct of the school.
+The governing body have nominated two governors to visit the school at least once every half term to complete a written report on the conduct of the school.
 The inspector read copies of the reports that they have completed.
-These governors have visited the school on four occasions in line with NMS 33.2, and at different times of day.
+These governors have visited the school regularly in line with NMS 33.2 unannounced and at different times of day.
 The reports were thorough and detailed and showed evidence that the were examining the records outlined in NMS 33.3, inspecting the physical condition of the building, furniture and equipment, and meeting staff and pupils, and offering pupils the opportunity to talk privately to them.
 The reports also made recommendations for actions to remedy any identified deficiencies.